 Therefore, it is better for people who are looking to tighten and firm thin skin.
 It is also a good choice for people who have volume loss as they age as the collagen stimulation can help to create more volume.

 People who lose volume often complain of sunken cheeks and temples.
-However, do note that if you have volume loss, it is best to combine these skin tightening treatments with fillers to restore volumes deeper in your face.
+However, do note that if you have volume loss, it is best to combine these skin tightening treatment in Singapore with fillers to restore volumes deeper in your face.

 As opposed to HIFU, Thermage can also be done over delicate areas such as the upper and lower eyelids to help tighten the skin in these regions.